Composite Hubble Space Telescope Image. Meg Urry.

 Walking and Biking

-Walking and biking are also viable methods for getting to the Physics department.
+Walking and biking are also viable methods for getting to, and around, the Physics department.
 The Canal Greenway is a good route and there are bike racks near Sloane Physics Laboratory which are shown on the Bike Racks map (these two maps were obtained from www.yale.edu/map).
 Walking and biking directions can also be obtained by going to http://maps.google.com/.